tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Each PSK is associated with a single Hash algorithm.
-For PSKs established via the ticket mechanism ({{NewSessionTicket}}), this is the Hash used for the KDF.
+For PSKs established via the ticket mechanism ({{NewSessionTicket}}), this is the Hash used for the KDF of the session in which the ticket was issued.
 For externally established PSKs, the Hash algorithm MUST be set when the PSK is established.

 Prior to accepting PSK key establishment, the server MUST validate the